baetyl/baetyl-docs-en/docs/develop/How-to-import-third-party-libraries-for-node-runtime.md

 }
 ```

 As above, after the `localhub` service receives the message sent to the topic `node`, it calls `index.js` script to execute the concrete logic to remove repeated elements, filter, sort of array in input data.
 The result is then fed back to the topic `t/hi` as an MQTT message.
-We subscribe to the topic `t/hi` via MQTTBOX and we can observe the following message:
+We subscribe to the topic `t/hi` via MQTTBox and we can observe the following message:

 ```javascript
 {